ceq2000/TriviaGame/README.md

 **The click events are:**

+- when user clicks on a Radio button
+- when user clicks "Next Question" button
-- when user clicks Start button
+- when user clicks "Previous Question" button
-- when user clicks Done button
+- when user clicks "Review Your Answers" button
-- when user clicks on Radio button
+- when user clicks "Play Again?" button

 ## List of Technologies Used:
 - - -